Skip to content

 3. Implement safeguards to protect the security and confidentiality of customer records and information

-Reg S-P 2023 amendments (staggered effective dates): In December 2023, the SEC adopted amendments to Regulation S-P that significantly strengthened the Safeguards Rule.
-The amendments introduced a mandatory incident response program requirement and a 72-hour vendor notification obligation.
+Reg S-P 2024 amendments (staggered compliance dates): In May 2024, the SEC adopted amendments to Regulation S-P (Release No. 34-100155) that significantly strengthened the Safeguards Rule.
+The amendments introduced a mandatory incident response program requirement and a service provider notification requirement (requiring service providers to notify the covered institution within 72 hours of becoming aware of unauthorized access to customer information).
 Compliance dates were staggered by entity size:

-As of the date of this control, both compliance deadlines have passed.
-Institutions that have not yet implemented the amended Safeguards Rule requirements are out of compliance.
+As of the date of this control, the large entity compliance deadline has passed.
+Small entities must comply by June 3, 2026.
+Institutions that have not yet implemented the amended Safeguards Rule requirements applicable to their entity size should verify their compliance status.

 Control Description